zsviczian/excalidraw-wiki/00 Housekeeping/Contributor Guidelines.md

 ## Contribution Process

-1. **Fork and Clone the Vault**: Fork the Excalidraw Wiki repository on GitHub and clone it to your local device.
+1. **Fork and Clone the Vault**: Fork the [Excalidraw-Wiki repository](https://github.com/zsviczian/excalidraw-wiki) on GitHub and clone it to your local device.
 This will give you a local copy of the Obsidian vault to work on.
 2. **Verify Your Changes**: Review your changes and addition to ensure they are accurate and meet the guidelines.
 4. **Submit a Pull Request**: Once you're satisfied with your changes, submit a pull request (PR) with a clear description of what you’ve done.
 Reference any relevant issues or discussions.